Project Excalibur: SDI

 Reagan had long been deeply critical of current nuclear doctrine, which he and his aides derided as a "mutual suicide pact".
 He was extremely interested in the Heritage group's proposals.
 While he made no overt moves at the time, he spent a significant amount of time in 1982 gathering information from various sources on whether or not the system was possible.
 Reports by both the Department of Defense and the White House's own Science Council would feed into this process.

 In early 1983, before many of these reports had been returned, Reagan decided to announce what would become SDI.
 Few people were told of this decision and even Keyworth learned of it only a few weeks before it was going to be announced.
 When he showed a draft of the speech to Reis, Reis said it was "Laetrile", referring to the quack cure for cancer.
 He suggested Keyworth demand a review by the Joint Chiefs of Staff or resign.
 Keyworth did neither, prompting Reis to resign a short time later, taking a position at SAIC.

-After a year of presentations from the Heritage group and others, on 23 March 1983 Reagan went on television and announced that he was calling "upon the scientific community who gave us nuclear weapons to turn their great talents to the cause of mankind and world peace: to give us the means of rendering these nuclear weapons impotent and obsolete."
+After a year of presentations from The Heritage Foundation and others, on 23 March 1983 Reagan went on television and announced that he was calling "upon the scientific community who gave us nuclear weapons to turn their great talents to the cause of mankind and world peace: to give us the means of rendering these nuclear weapons impotent and obsolete."
 Many historical overviews place much of the impetus for this speech directly on Teller and Wood's presentations, and thus indirectly on Hagelstein's work.

 On the same day the president was giving his speech, the Department of Defense was presenting its report to the Senate on the progress of DARPA's ongoing beam weapon research.
 The director of the Directed Energy Program said that while they offered promise, their "relative immaturity" made it difficult to know if they would ever be used, and in any event would be unlikely to have any effect until the "1990s or beyond".
 The Undersecretary of Defense, Richard DeLauer, later said these weapons were at least two decades away and development would have "staggering" costs.

 The Secretary of Defense, Caspar Weinberger formed the Strategic Defense Initiative Office in April 1984, appointing General James Abrahamson as its head.
 Early estimates were for a budget of $26 billion over the first five years.